'Mad Men' star Hamm ditches suave for macabre in 'Young Doctor'

-LOS ANGELES (Reuters) - Jon Hamm’s new TV role takes him far from the stylish 1960s Madison Avenue setting of “Mad Men” to a dreary, isolated and bloody hospital in a small Russian village during the 1917 revolution.
+LOS ANGELES, Oct 1 (Reuters) - Jon Hamm’s new TV role takes him far from the stylish 1960s Madison Avenue setting of “Mad Men” to a dreary, isolated and bloody hospital in a small Russian village during the 1917 revolution.

 The backdrop for “A Young Doctor’s Notebook,” a four-episode series that makes its U.S. debut on Wednesday on the Ovation cable network, is not a typical one for television, and the show does not fit neatly into a particular genre.
 Hamm said he liked the project for both of those reasons.